Bollywood Actor Sushant Singh Rajput Dead at 34: Priyanka Chopra and More Stars React - E! Online

-Famed Bollywood actor Sushan Singh Rajput has reportedly died at the age of 34.
+Famed Bollywood actor Sushant Singh Rajput has reportedly died at the age of 34.

 According to the Associated Press, who cited police and Indian media outlets, the Kai Po Che actor was found hanging in his apartment in Bandra, a coastal suburb in the west of Mumbai, India.